haakonms/Samfundet/README.md

 	```

-- Download the .zip-file containing the data set from https://www.crowdai.org/challenges/epfl-ml-road-segmentation/dataset_files.
-Make sure that the folder 'data' containing these files are in the same folder as the src folder.
+- Download the .zip-file containing the data set from [HERE](https://www.crowdai.org/challenges/epfl-ml-road-segmentation/dataset_files).
+Make sure that the folder 'data' containing these files are in the same folder as the src folder, as in the File structure shown below.

 - The best results obtained at crowdAI, can be reproduced by calling
 	```